civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 8. In a new tab, open the [civiform.dev DNS configuration page](https://domains.google.com/registrar/civiform.dev/dns).
 Click the 'Manage custom records' button in the 'Resource records > Custom records' box.
+If what you see is different to the below, you likely need to be added as a member to the google domains account.
+Please reach out on the engineering slack channel in the [CiviForm Slack workspace](https://civiform.slack.com/). if you don't know who to ask about access.

 	![Manage custom records
 	button](../../../.gitbook/assets/manage-records.png)

-9. At the bottom of the list there should be empty inputs for a new record.
+9. Click the "create new record" button at the bottom of the list.
 Input the following details:
 	- 'Host name' field: input the value of the 'CNAME name' column.
 Remove the '.civiform.dev' part at the end of the string.
 Google Domains automatically appends this to whatever you enter.
 If you do not remove